roryschadler/roryschadler/src/assets/about-me.md

 that, building web apps using React and Vue, building backend services written in TypeScript, Python, and Go, and deploying them all on Kubernetes clusters.

 I'm currently working as a Platform Engineer for [Zapata AI](https://zapata.ai), in Boston, Massachusetts.
+I work on both client- and internal-facing projects, including dashboards and MLOps pipelines for the [Andretti Autosport | Zapata AI Race Analytics Command Center](https://zapata.ai/case-study-andretti/), as well as [Orquestra Portal and Studio](https://orquestra.io), Zapata's platform for building Industrial Generative AI applications.

 I am a proud Dartmouth graduate, with a degree in Physics modified with Computer Science and a minor in Chinese language.
 I'm enthusiastic